 Number of FramesHere you can change the number of frames the animation contains.

-Insert CopyInserts a copy of the current frame after current position.
+Insert FramesLets you insert a range of frames to the current position.

 Delete FramesLets you delete a range of frames from the animation.

 Reverse FramesSelect a range of frames which have to be set to reverse order.

 Create 3d AnimationLets you create simple animation sequences in 3d based on the current brush that is used as a texture.